junxit/us-congress-bills-115/bill.md

       >     - **(ii)** *Inflation adjustment* Beginning in fiscal year 2020, the Secretary, through notice in the Federal Register, may annually adjust the supplemental fee imposed under clause (i) by a percentage equal to the annual change in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics.
       >     - **(iii)** *Use of funds* Amounts collected pursuant to clause (i) shall be deposited into the Treasury of the Commonwealth Government for the sole and exclusive purpose of funding vocational education, apprenticeships, or other training programs for United States workers.
       >     - **(iv)** *Fraud prevention and detection fee* In addition to the fees described in clause (i), the Secretary—
-      >       - **(I)** shall impose, on each prospective employer filing a petition under this subsection for 1 or more nonimmigrant workers, a $50 fraud prevention and detection fee; and
+      >       - **(I)** shall impose, on each prospective employer filing a petition under this subsection for one or more nonimmigrant workers, a $50 fraud prevention and detection fee; and
       >       - **(II)** shall deposit and use the fees collected under subclause (I) for the sole purpose of preventing and detecting immigration benefit fraud in the Northern Mariana Islands, in accordance with section 286(v)(2)(B) of the Immigration and Nationality Act (8 U.S.C.
 1356(v)(2)(B)).
       >   - **(B)** *Plan for the expenditure of funds* Not later than 120 days before the first day of fiscal year 2020, and annually thereafter, the Governor of the Commonwealth Government shall submit to the Secretary of Labor—
       >     - **(i)** a plan for the expenditures of amounts deposited under subparagraph (A)(iii);